-Item Description Card Reader The card reader allows you to use some of the latest digital storage cards.
-Push the card into the slot and it will appear as a removable device.
-MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+Item Description 2-In-1 Audio Jacks Headphone/Microphone Microphone / S/PDIF- For Model B Computers Only: Headphone / Microphone Headphones or speakers may be connected through this jack.
+Note: Set your system's volume to a reduced level before connecting to this jack.
+Plug an external microphone in to this jack to record on your computer.
+Out A Microphone / S/PDIF-Out In addition to being a microphone jack this jack also functions as a S/PDIF (Sony/Philips Digital Interface Format) Out port allowing you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+Card Reader The card reader allows you to use some of the latest digital storage cards.
+Push the card into the slot and it will appear as a removable device. • MMC (MultiMedia Card) / RSMMC • SD (Secure Digital) / Mini SD / SDHC / SDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
 HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
-Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note : Set your system's volume to a reduced level before connecting to this jack.
-Microphone-In Jack Plug an external microphone in to this jack to record on your computer.